Spelling Test Generator

 |---|---|---|

-Spelling results should be read as evidence for instruction, not as a complete literacy diagnosis.
-Patterns in errors can point toward phonics, morphology, word meaning, or practice needs, but the test format and word selection shape what the results can fairly show.
+A spelling score is useful evidence, not a complete reading or writing diagnosis.
+Error patterns can point toward phonics, morphology, vocabulary, or practice needs, but the word selection and test format decide what the score can fairly say.

 How to Use This Tool:

-- Choose a Word list preset or switch to Custom and paste one word per line.
-Optional source lines can use
+- Choose a Word list preset or switch to Custom and paste your own list.
+Use one word per line, a comma-separated quick list, or

-- Open Advanced options for worksheet title, student label, directions, word order, challenge words, clue behavior, answer-line style, row spacing, multiple-choice distractor style, script pacing, answer key visibility, and date line.
+- Open Advanced options for the worksheet title, student line label, directions, clue behavior, answer-line style, row spacing, multiple-choice distractors, teacher-script pacing, answer-key visibility, and date line.

-- Review Test Sheet, Answer Key, Teacher Script, Word Ledger, and Word Balance Chart.
-If the summary shows source rows needing review, fix the word list before printing.
+- Review Test Sheet, Answer Key, Teacher Script, Word Ledger, and Word Balance Chart before printing or exporting.

 Interpreting Results:

-The Test Sheet is the student artifact.
-The Answer Key verifies the expected spelling, clue, choices, answer letter, and section.
-The Teacher Script gives a consistent callout path, and the Word Ledger shows which source rows were included, kept as extras, duplicated, or marked for review.
+The Test Sheet is the student-facing artifact.
+The Answer Key shows the expected spelling, clue, answer letter for multiple choice, and main or challenge section.
+The Teacher Script keeps the callout order and pacing consistent, while the Word Ledger explains how every source row was handled.

 Technical Details: